Documentation Index

 Overview

-- Create and configure a Bedrock Agent in AWS
+- Optionally create a Bedrock Agent and agent alias in AWS

 Prerequisites

-Before beginning this setup, ensure you have the following in place:Elementum Requirements
+Before beginning, ensure you have the following in place.Elementum Requirements

-Access to the App where you want to integrate Bedrock Agents
+- App access: Access to the App where you want to use Bedrock Agents

-Permission to configure AI Providers in Organization Settings
+- Organization permissions: Ability to add or edit AI Providers in Organization Settings

 AWS Requirements